dbernhard-0x7CD/simple-reaction-daemon/README.md

 [optional] `num_pings`: Amount of sequential pings sent.
 Defaults to 1.
 This should be used if `period` is large.
 If one of the pings succeeds we deem the host as UP.

-`depends`: IP of another target (must be its own target).
+[optional] `depends`: IP of another target (must be its own target).
 If the ping to depends is not successful, then this target won't get checked and no actions performed.

 * Can also be `%gw` to ping the gateway
 * **Note**: this is currently only set at startup.
 So changes of the gateway are not yet supported